 I am extremely fortunate to be working with an excellent FSDO full of people who are reasonable and helpful.
 Yes, I’m required to jump through the same hoops as everyone else, but my contacts at the local FSDO help me make those jumps.
 In turn, I comply with their requests promptly, without question.
 After all, their mission is to keep me safe.
 Why wouldn’t I want to be safe?

 Why I Won’t Help You Get Your Part 135 Certificate

 I’ve already given you several hints on why I won’t help you get your Part 135 Certificate.
 Did you read between the lines to get the answer?
 If not, I’ll spell it out for you.

 - Rise to the challenge.
 I personally believe that the FAA makes it challenging to get a Part 135 Certificate as a test to see if applicants are worthy.
 Let’s face it: the FSDO folks spell out what you need to do — using a flowchart, for Pete’s sake!
 If you come into the application process with the right attitude, they’ll help you achieve your goal.
 But they won’t just give you a certificate for showing up.
 You have to earn it.
 By jumping through all the hoops and smiling the whole time, you’ll prove that you have the right stuff to be a safe and cooperative aircraft operator.
-If I help you get your certificate, you won’t prove anything other than that you can’t do it alone.
+If I — or anyone else — help you get your certificate, you won’t prove anything other than that you can’t do it alone.

 - Membership has its privileges.
 That old American Express slogan can easily be applied to the 4,800-member club of Part 135 certificate holders.
 We can do things that Part 91 operators can’t.
 This gives us far more flexibility in our operations.
 I can’t tell you what a joy it was to finally be able to say yes to a client request for an air-taxi flight.
 Saying yes means more business, more revenue.